aruba/central-python-workflows/profile-operations/README.md

 }
 ```
 An easy way to get example configurations for a profile you are unfamiliar with is
-to create a profile using the web UI in Central and then run a GET request for the
+to create a profile using the web UI in Central, and then run a GET request for the
-profile with Pycentral.
+profile with PyCentral.

 ## Execution

 This workflow is executed by the profile_operations.py script and demonstrates the use
 of the following PyCentral modules and Central APIs:

-1. Connecting to Central with the Pycentral base object
+1. Connecting to Central with the PyCentral base object
 2. Individual profile module operations
     - Create DNS - [Create a new DNS profile](https://developer.arubanetworks.com/new-central-config/reference/creatednsprofilebyid)
     - Get DNS - [Read existing DNS profile](https://developer.arubanetworks.com/new-central-config/reference/readdnsprofilebyid)